 Even though your senior dog is urinating in the house, it’s not OK to limit their water intake, even at night or when you are at work.
 Particularly for a senior dog with health issues, limiting access to water could cause serious harm.

-You can also bring the bathroom indoors, so to speak, for dogs who can no longer wait to be let outside.
-You can use disposable Frisco Training & Potty Pads, or the reusable Wee Wee Patch Indoor Potty.
+You can also bring the bathroom indoors, so to speak, for dogs who can no longer wait until they’re let outside.
+You can use disposable Frisco Training & Potty Pads or the Wee-Wee Patch Indoor Potty.

 If your senior dog has never been trained to use dog potty pads or an indoor potty, it may help to soak up some of their urine with a paper towel and place it over the new potty area so they will be attracted to their own scent.
 Praise and reward your dog for using the new “bathroom,” just as you would when you first started the potty training process.

 The Bottom Line